 Ethos Development Partners is a team of experienced developers and consultants that assists for-profit and nonprofit organizations seeking to engage in transformative housing, commercial and community development initiatives.
 Our values and expertise ensure that our clients achieve their development goals.

-Joe is President of Ethos Development Partners.
-Joe has worked on affordable housing policy and development issues for 20 years and is well-respected within the nonprofit and community development industry.
-Before joining Ethos, he was Vice President of Real Estate Development for the Neighborhood Service Organization (NSO), a 60-year-old nonprofit social service agency that serves Detroit, Wayne County and Oakland County, Michigan.
+Joe Heaphy has worked on affordable housing policy and development issues for more than twenty years and is well respected within the nonprofit and community development industries.
+Before joining Ethos, he was Vice President of Real Estate Development for the Neighborhood Service Organization (NSO), a sixty-year-old nonprofit social service agency that serves Detroit, Wayne County and Oakland County, Michigan.
 In this position he worked to develop permanent supportive housing for those with special needs.
 While at NSO, Joe led the $50 million redevelopment of the Michigan Bell Building, which now provides 155 units of permanent supportive housing for formerly homeless individuals.
-The building is also the new service and administrative headquarters for 200 NSO staff members.
+The building also serves as the service and administrative headquarters for NSO.

 Sheilah P. Clay